jimmycgz/prometheus-redis-exporter/README.md

 ### REMARKS

-Set below command for redis_exporter to avoid scraping from localhost
+Set below command for redis_exporter to avoid scraping from localhost at line 30 of docker-compose.yml
 ```
  --redis.addr=
 ```